-FMEs classified as watershed planning typically involve efforts associated with H&H modeling to help define flood risk or identify flood prone areas at a regional scale.
-The goal of watershed planning is to distribute resources equitably throughout a watershed to implement plans, programs, and projects that maintain watershed function and prevent adverse flood effects.
+FMEs classified as watershed planning typically involved efforts associated with H&H modeling to help define flood risk or identify flood prone areas at a regional scale.
+The goal of watershed planning was to distribute resources equitably throughout a watershed to implement plans, programs, and projects that maintain watershed function and prevent adverse flood effects.
 A wide variety of project types fit under the umbrella of watershed planning, and the subcategories defined in the Trinity Region include:

-- Flood Mapping Updates: Flood mapping data helps communities quantify and manage their flood risk.
+• Flood Mapping Updates: Flood mapping data helps communities quantify and manage their flood risk.
 It also provides communities a pathway to access flood insurance administered through the NFIP.
 Flood mapping FMEs were identified for all counties within the Trinity Region except for Tarrant and Dallas counties.
-The FMEs included both the development of regulatory maps where none exist and updating existing maps to account for revised rainfall data, recent development conditions, and advances in floodplain modeling and mapping methodologies. - Drainage Master Plans: Drainage master plans support the development and analysis of H&H models to evaluate flood risk within a given jurisdiction, evaluate potential alternatives to mitigate flood risk, and develop capital improvement plans.
+The FMEs included both the development of regulatory maps where none exist and updating existing maps to account for revised rainfall data, recent development conditions, and advances in floodplain modeling and mapping methodologies.
+Existing Base Level Engineering (BLE) studies will be leveraged, and the H&H analysis will be expanded as necessary to achieve a higher level of detail that will allow communities to adopt the mapping products as Zone AE.
+Areas currently classified as FEMA Zone AE based on recent H&H studies (less than 10 years) are considered adequate and will not be updated as part of the recommended flood mapping FMEs.